Course Descriptions

 A study of introductory principles of correct thinking.
 Inductive and deductive methods of reasoning are studied and application is made to Biblical text and religious problems.
 Same as PHI 340.

-BIB 341.
+• BIB341.
 Interpreting the Bible.
 (W) 3 hours.
-Sp.
+SP.

 A study of the principles and rules which make possible a correct interpretation of the Bible.
 Attention is given to examples of legitimate interpretation and opportunity is given for application of principles by students.
 This course includes a significant writing component.

-BIB 342.
+• BIB342.
 Current Religious Thought.
 (W) 3 hours.
-Sp.
-Odd years.
+SP.

 A study of denominational doctrines in light of Biblical teaching.
 Emphasis is given to the identity, establishment, and organization of the Lord's church.
 The course is designed to help the Bible student be more equipped to discuss Biblical teachings with denominational members.
 This course contains a significant writing component.

-BIB 343.
+• BIB343.
 Christian Worship.
 3 hours.
-F., Sp.
+F. SP.

 Examination of the theological and practical basis for the various avenues of worship.
 This course is designed for those who lead in worship and those who desire to gain more from worship.
 Prerequisite: Two Bible text courses.

-BIB 344.
+• BIB344.
 Ethics.
 3 hours.
-Sp.
+SP.

 A survey of Biblical teaching concerning ethical conduct.
 Various systems of conduct that oppose Biblical teaching are evaluated in light of the teachings of the Bible.
 Same as PHI 344.

-BIB 345.
+• BIB345.
 Contemporary Concerns.
 (W) 3 hours.
-F., Sp.
+F. SP.

 The application of Biblical teaching to the developing questions, issues, trends, and concerns of modern culture.
 The course will focus on religious and philosophical concerns of the church that Jesus built.
 This course contains a significant writing component.
 Prerequisite: 8 hours of earned Bible credit.

-BIB 346.
+• BIB346.
 Foundations of Faith.
 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 Foundational principles for the development of a personal faith.
 This course will challenge the student to engage the essentials of the Christian belief in God, the Bible, and Jesus Christ as they impact spiritual formation in our contemporary world.

-BIB 347.
+• BIB347.
 Systematic Christian Doctrine.
 (W) 3 hours.
-F. Odd years.
+F.

 An introduction and overview of the methods, history, and nature of Christian doctrine.
 Attention will be given particularly to the nature of God, revelation, humanity, Christ, the church, salvation, and last things with emphasis on the Biblical foundation for each of these theological categories.
 This course contains a significant writing component.

-BIB 348.
+• BIB348.
 Spiritual Disciplines for Christ Living.
 3 hours.
-F., Sp.
+F. SP.

 An introduction to the practical study of the classical spiritual disciplines as found in Scripture.
 The course will provide academic resources and practical experience in the disciplines with the goal of lifelong spiritual formation.
 This will be an experiential course in which significant practice of the disciplines will be expected, accompanied by thoughtful reflection on these experiences.

-BIB 443.
+• BIB443.
 Critical Thinking.
 3 hours.
-Sp.
-Odd years.
+SP.

 To enable ministerial students to think critically.
 The focus is on equipping students with the logical tools to help them to identify and evaluate evidence that leads to conclusions that are proposed as being true, to use these same tools to identify logical fallacies, to aid them in communicating their beliefs clearly and accurately through critical thinking, and to aid in decision making that will glorify God and promote His kingdom.

-BIB 446.
+• BIB446.
 Christian Evidences.
 (W) 3 hours.
-F., Sp.
+F. SP.

 An examination of evidences that prove the Christian faith is from God.
 Attention is given to systems of thought that oppose the Christian faith, and a response to each is offered.
 The arguments for the existence of God, the inspiration of the Bible, and the deity of Jesus are considered in detail.
 This course contains a significant writing component.